begin with a free consultation (949) 870-3800

 California Statute of Limitations for Filing a Brain Injury Claim in Orange County

 If that deadline is missed, the opportunity to pursue compensation is typically lost.
-Although limited exceptions exist, such as the discovery rule in cases where the full nature of the injury was not immediately known, these exceptions can be challenging to prove.
+Although limited exceptions exist, such as the discovery rule in cases where the full nature of the injury was not immediately known, proving them can be challenging.
 Reaching out to an attorney as soon as possible allows your legal team to begin the investigation while evidence is available and witness memories remain clear.

-Taking these steps early provides the best foundation for pursuing compensation that fully reflects the ongoing challenges of a serious brain injury.
+Taking these steps early provides a good foundation for pursuing compensation that fully reflects the ongoing challenges of a serious brain injury.

-Contact Our Orange County Brain Injury Lawyers for a Free Consultation
+Hire an Orange County Brain Injury Lawyer – Contact Us for a Free Consultation

 Greg Bentley & Keith More, Brain Injury Lawyer

 At Bentley & More LLP, our dedicated Orange County brain injury lawyers are ready to take on the legal burden so you can focus on healing and supporting your family.
-We are committed to listening to your story, explaining your options in clear terms, and guiding you through every step of the process.
+We are committed to listening to your story, explaining your options clearly, and guiding you through every step of the process.

-To speak with a knowledgeable car accident attorney or brain injury attorney, contact us for a free and confidential consultation.
-Call us today at (949) 870‑3800.
+To speak with a knowledgeable car accident or brain injury attorney, contact us for a free, confidential consultation.

 Phone: (949) 870-3800